gidmoth/freeswitch-connector/static/secrets/README.md

-# key here is for evtl. session secret
+# key here is for session secret

 will be populatet by entrypoint.
 See: